My Period is 27 Days Late, What is Going On With Me?

 One of our physicians posed a few medical questions and some advice.

 This helpful medical advice via the online doctor chat may be relevant to your medical issues.
-You deserve answers and peace of mind, especially when it comes to period problems.
-Women’s health and wellness is important.
+You deserve answers and peace of mind, especially concerning period problems.
+Women’s health and wellness is essential.

 When to Consult a Doctor